laaanchic/LAVI/README.md

 ## Input
 The main function, Prepare_LAVI, takes an N_channel x N_timepoints raw electrophysiological data (EEG, MEG, LFP, etc. Examplary EEG data available here as data.mat), and a configuration structure, including the frequencies of interest, sampling rate, lag duration and wavelet width.
-The data should be preprocessed according to conventional standards, that is, removed eye-blinks and 50/60 hz hum.
+The data should be preprocessed according to conventional standards, for example in EEG, with eye-blinks and 50/60 hz line noise removed.
 Other artifacts, such as muscle artifacts, can be replaced with NaNs.
 We tested the algorithm successfully with resting-state data with eyes closed without preprocessing.

 ## How to use
 Download the functions, and add the folder containing them to your Matlab path.